fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Can I target my hosts using their enroll secrets?

 No, currently, there’s no way to retrieve the name of the enroll secret with a query.
-This means that there's no way to create a label using your hosts' enroll secrets and then use this label as a target for queries or query packs.
+This means that there's no way to create a label using your hosts' enroll secrets and then use this label as a target for live queries or scheduled queries.

 Typically folks will use some other unique identifier to create labels that distinguish each type of device.
 As a workaround, [Fleet's manual labels](https://fleetdm.com/docs/using-fleet/fleetctl-cli#host-labels) provide a way to create groups of hosts without a query.
-These manual labels can then be used as targets for queries or query packs.
+These manual labels can then be used as targets for queries.

 There is, however, a way to accomplish this even though the answer to the question remains "no": Teams.
 As of Fleet v4.0.0, you can group hosts in Teams either by enrolling them with a team specific secret, or by transferring hosts to a team.
 One the hosts you want to target are part of a team, you can create a query and target the team in question.